Best daily deals

 Robert Triggs / Android Authority

 ChatGPT might be an obvious choice for a list like this, but it’s the tool that kickstarted the hype for generative AI, and with good reason.
 It can answer questions, summarize reading, and help draft and proofread writing projects.
-As with Magic Write you may need to learn a few tricks and refine your prompts to get the results you’re after, but for a lot of teachers ChatGPT may be the only AI tool they need to bother with.
+As with Magic Write you may need to learn a few tricks and refine your prompts to get the results you’re after, but for a lot of teachers, ChatGPT may be the only AI tool they need to bother with.

-ChatGPT is typically free to use, although you may have to wait in line depending on demand.
+ChatGPT is generally free to use, although you may have to wait in line depending on demand.
 To get around that you can subscribe to ChatGPT Plus for $20 per month, with further benefits such as plug-ins, faster response times, and access to the AI’s latest language model.

 Copyleaks